 Our customers are primarily pharmaceutical and biotechnology companies that are located in the U.S. and Europe.
-Our accounts receivable balance contains billed and unbilled trade receivables from product sales, royalties, and collaborative research agreements.
+Our accounts receivable balance contains billed and unbilled trade receivables from product sales, royalties, and amounts due under collaborative research and development agreements.
 We provide for an allowance for doubtful accounts by reserving for specifically identified doubtful accounts.
 We generally do not require collateral from our customers.
 We regularly review our customers' payment histories and associated credit risk.
-We have not experienced significant credit losses from our accounts receivable.
+We have not experienced significant credit losses from our accounts receivable and therefore recorded no allowance for doubtful accounts at both March 31, 2011 and December 31, 2010.

-We are dependent on our partners and vendors to provide raw materials, drugs and devices of appropriate quality and reliability and to meet applicable regulatory requirements.
+We are dependent on our suppliers and contract manufacturers to provide raw materials, drugs and devices of appropriate quality and reliability and to meet applicable regulatory requirements.
+In certain cases, we rely on single sources of supply.
 Consequently, in the event that supplies are delayed or interrupted for any reason, our ability to develop and produce our products could be impaired, which could have a material adverse effect on our business, financial condition and results of operations.